RyanBirch/project-2/README.md

 ![Image of randomize](./public/assets/ramdomize.png)

 If client click one of the drink the modal pop up the page as modal.
 And client can see what are inside of the cocktail and how to make it.
 Also, Clients maybe want to add it as them favorite or create new one with insprired from this cocktail!
-It is easy with **NEAT UP**.
+It is easy with **NEAT**.

 ![Image of Modal](./public/assets/Modal.png)